 Working with Malaysian financial service Hong Leong Bank Berhad, Emirates' rewards program Skywards will see a range of cobranded cards.
-Emirates Skywards members will be able to earn rewards through their daily spend

-(see story).

-POS and payments

-While many retailers have adopted solutions to accept a wide range of payment services such as mobile pay platforms in an attempt to cater to more shoppers, the systems themselves are innovating as well.

-For instance, merchant aggregator Square, founded within the last decade, has changed the way small businesses operate.

-Through a mobile point-of-sales system, the service allows for business who do not even have a permanent physical space accept credit card payments in a simple way.
-Festivals and pop-up shops now see visitors using their cards or mobile devices to pay for a variety of items.

-The service also makes it easier for growing businesses to begin, as it eliminates the need for extensive and expensive in-store infrastructure.
+Emirates Skywards members will be able to earn rewards through their daily spend e story).
+S and payments ile many retailers have adopted solutions to accept a wide range of payment services such as mobile pay tforms in an attempt to cater to more shoppers, the systems themselves are innovating as well. instance, merchant aggregator Square, founded within the last decade, has changed the way small businesses erate. rough a mobile point-of-sales system, the service allows for business who do not even have a permanent physica ace accept credit card payments in a simple way.
+Festivals and pop-up shops now see visitors using their cards o bile devices to pay for a variety of items. e service also makes it easier for growing businesses to begin, as it eliminates the need for extensive and bensive in-store infrastructure.
 Businesses only need a mobile tablet to use Square.

-View this post on Instagram

-Introducing Square Terminal, your all-in-one credit card machine for payments and receipts.
+View this post on Instagram Introducing Square Terminal, your all-in-one credit card machine for payments and receipts.
 It's secure, reliable, and an entirely fairer way to get paid.
 Link in bio.

-A post shared by Square (@square) on Oct 24, 2018 at 8:51am PDT